glennschler/remote-devtools-har/README.md

 ## remote-devtools-har

-Implements the [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) module to gather har log entries from a seperate Google Chrome process.
+Implements the [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) module to gather HAR log entries from a seperate Google Chrome process.

 Still a work in progress.
 The HAR entries emitted are the request and response entries as defined in the [HTTP Archive (HAR) v1.2 entries](https://github.com/ahmadnassri/har-spec/blob/master/versions/1.2.md#entries) specification.
 The complete HAR log file is not provided.
 Though the response objects include the response bodies.